-- 13.1.
-Subject to this management statement, an Owner or Occupier must: - not use Community Property or Subsidiary Body Property other than for the intended purpose of such Community Property or Subsidiary Body Property; and - (b) compensate the Community Association or the relevant Subsidiary Body for any damage they or any Permitted Person for whom they are responsible cause in Community Property or Subsidiary Body Property. - 13.2.
-Subject to the by-laws in Part 2 of this management statement, an Owner or Occupier must have approval from the Community Association or from a Subsidiary Body to: - bring heavy items onto the Community Property that may cause structural damage to any property in the Community Property; - carry out an activity that may interfere with or damage Community Property or relevant Subsidiary Body Property; - remove equipment or other articles from Community Property or relevant Subsidiary Body Property; - use or adjust equipment owned by the Community Association or relevant Subsidiary Body but subject to the rights to use that equipment under this management statement and any applicable Rules; or - use Community Property or relevant Subsidiary Body Property as a garden for private use.
+- 13.1 Subject to this management statement, an Owner or Occupier must: - (a) not use Community Property or Subsidiary Body Property other than for the intended purpose of such Community Property or Subsidiary Body Property, and - (b) compensate the Community Association or the relevant Subsidiary Body for any damage they or any Permitted Person for whom they are responsible cause in Community Property or Subsidiary Body Property. - 13.2 Subject to the by-laws in Part 2 of this management statement, an Owner or Occupier must have approval from the Community Association or from a Subsidiary Body to: - (a) bring heavy items onto the Community Property that may cause structural damage to any property in the Community Property: - (b) carry out an activity that may interfere with or damage Community Property or relevant Subsidiary Body Property; - (c) remove equipment or other articles from Community Property or relevant Subsidiary Body Property use Community Property or relevant Subsidiary Body Property as a garden for private use.

+(d) use or adjust equipment owned by the Community Association or relevant Subsidiary Body but subject to the rights to use that equipment under this management statement and any applicable Rules; or